Great Lakes Valley Conference: Expansion of membership and sport sponsorship

 In the fall of 2005, the GLVC welcomed three more members—Drury University, Rockhurst University, and the University of Missouri-Rolla (known as Missouri University of Science and Technology, or Missouri S&T, since 2008).
 SIUE left for Division I and the Ohio Valley Conference in 2008, but the conference continued to grow with the additions of Maryville University and the University of Illinois Springfield, which began GLVC competition in the fall of 2009.
 The GLVC reached sixteen members with the admission of William Jewell College, which began competing in fall 2011.

 As the conference continued to grow, basketball remained its strongest sport, and the conference tournament, usually including both genders at the same neutral site, became its signature event.
 A GLVC team played in the championship game of the NCAA Division II men's basketball tournament in eleven consecutive seasons (1993–94 through 2003–4).
 Kentucky Wesleyan, winner of four men's national championships prior to the creation of the GLVC, won four more as a conference member, while Southern Indiana, Bellarmine, and Drury won one apiece, and Northern Kentucky won two women's national championships.
 Meanwhile, the GLVC became the leading Division II conference in swimming and diving.
 During its first decade in the conference, Drury won ten men's national championships and four women's national championships in the sport.
 After men's and women's swimming and diving became conference sports in 2013–14, the annual GLVC swimming and diving meet grew to become the most financially lucrative of the conference's championship events, surpassing the basketball tournament.

 The admission of William Jewell, approved in October 2009, gave the conference six football-playing members (along with Indianapolis, Kentucky Wesleyan, St. Joseph's, Quincy, and Missouri S&T), the minimum number needed to sponsor the sport.
 This set in motion plans to crown a football champion, ultimately starting in fall 2012.
 The addition of football in the GLVC's 35th year of competition was a historic move, as no conference at any level of the NCAA (Division I, II, or III) founded without football had ever added it after existing for so long as a non-football conference.
 Before competition began, the original six football-playing members were joined by new full member McKendree University and the GLVC's first associate members, Central State University and Urbana University, to give the conference nine teams for its initial football season.
-Though they competed in the GLVC for just one year, Central State and Urbana eventually were followed by a dozen other schools admitted to the league as associates in one or more sports while maintaining full membership elsewhere.
+Though they competed in the GLVC for just one year, Central State and Urbana eventually were followed by nineteen other schools admitted to the league as associates in one or more sports while maintaining full membership elsewhere.